Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4-data_center.md

 ./app.exe
 ```

 When the run completes, you should see the TEST PASSED message indicating that the run completed successfully.
-You can list the contents of the u250/hw_emu folder to see the files that were created during this build and run process.
+You can list the contents of the `u250/hw_emu` folder to see the files that were created during this build and run process.
 Refer to *Targeting Software Emulation* for a brief explanation of the different files.

 ### Targeting Hardware

-To build for the hardware target, , enter the following commands to setup the target build directory:
+To build for the hardware target, enter the following commands to set up the target build directory:

 ```bash
 cd <Path to the cloned repo>/Getting_Started/Vitis/example/u250